rohinarora/CUDA/Week 2/readme.md

   * take other source files Nico has **todo**
 * Questions
 * Slide 9.
 What do you mean by async call?
+* Slide 11.
+Why void** in cudaMalloc
+* Slide 13.
+What ifs.
+Answer to 4 questions
 * Slide 19.
 What do you mean by "It has asynchronous behavior"?